peterwroot/macos-profile-picture-extractor/README.md

 I've grown to quite like Apple's Memoji feature, and have started using my Memoji as my profile picture on basically every website that lets you set one.

 This script is a wrapper around a command provided by John Galt on the [Apple Community forums](https://discussions.apple.com/thread/8027172?sortBy=best).
+The command extracts the current profile image from the macOS Directory Services.

 ## Usage

 Clone the repo (or just download the script file) and run it on the command line as the user you wish to extract the profile picture for.

+The image will be saved as a

 ## Alternatives